Applications for the Crime Prevention Innovation Fund are now closed.

 If your project will work with young people under the age of 18 years, your funding agreement requires you to comply with the Child Safe Standards and the requirements of the Working with Children Check, where relevant.
 Information on Child Safe Standards requirements can be found on our website

 You will also be required to have insurance in place against child abuse.
-Further information on insurance against child abuse, including minimum requirements, can be obtained from the Department of Justice and Community Safety's website
+Further information on insurance against child abuse, including minimum requirements, can be obtained from the Department of Justice and Community Safety's website (External link)

 If your organisation does not already have insurance coverage against claims of child abuse that meet these minimum requirements (such as coverage provided through the Victorian Managed Insurance Authority’s Community Support Organisation Program) and you need to purchase additional insurance coverage, you should get two or three quotes from insurance providers to determine the cost of this insurance.